Have you ever spent hours thinking of how to write a good thesis statement only to resort to the dull “This essay is going to be about...”?

 Don't make it confrontational

-Your key goal is to try and persuade your readers on a reasonable argument rather than being combative to prove your unhinged opinion.
+Your key goal is to try and persuade your readers with a reasonable argument rather than being combative to prove your unhinged opinion.

 5 Key Elements of a Good Thesis Statement